-After you identify what you enjoy most about traveling, compare notes with your friends and find ways that you can integrate those elements into your staycation.
-If you really need time to relax, take a day or two off of work.
-If you’d prefer to try new things, think about everything you’ve wanted to do in your own city but have never gotten around to.
-Or, if you want to spend time away from the hustle and bustle of urban life, find exciting ways to get outside during your staycation.
+After you identify what you enjoy most about traveling, it’s a good idea to compare notes with your friends and find ways to integrate those elements into your staycation.
+If you really need time to relax, you could take a day or two off of work.
+If you’d prefer to try new things, you might want to do something you’ve wanted to experience in your own city but have never gotten around to.
+Or, if you want to spend time away from the hustle and bustle of urban life, you could find exciting ways to get outside during your staycation.

 Set a staycation budget

-In most cases, planning a vacation hinges upon determining an important number — the amount that you can spend while you’re gone.
-And even if you’re not planning on traveling too far from your front door, it’s still a good idea to take the same budget-conscious approach.
+In most cases, vacation planning hinges upon one important number: the amount that you can spend while you’re gone.
+And even if you’re not planning to travel very far from your front door, it’s still a good idea to take the same budget-conscious approach.
 Not only will this keep your expenses from getting too high, but by putting this familiar process in place, you’ll feel more like you’re treating yourself to a traditional vacation.

-After deciding where you’d most like to spend your money, you’ll probably still have gaps in your staycation plans.
+After you decide where you’d most like to spend your money, you’ll probably still have gaps in your staycation plans.
 This is where you get to think outside the box.

 Not convinced that you want to stay in a hotel or an Airbnb?
 That’s fine, although your staycation will feel much more like a full-blown trip if you somehow shake up your routine.
-If you don’t want to pay for a room, consider sleeping in a hammock, building a blanket fort in your living room, or spending the night at a friend’s place.
+If you don’t want to pay for a room, you could consider sleeping in a hammock, spending the night at a friend’s place, or even building a blanket fort in your own living room.

 And if you’re not sold on special activities like zip-lining excursions, helicopter tours, or massages, you should still go out of your way to try something new.
 Whether you traverse a trail you’ve never hiked, explore a local museum for the first time, or scour Groupon for interesting experiences, you’re bound to find something worthwhile to do.
 (And if you’re running low on inspiration, you can always ask your friends, co-workers, or neighbors for recommendations.)

-No matter how you choose to get creative, this is the area of your itinerary in which you can give your staycation a personal touch — and let your own home base surprise you.
+No matter how you choose to get creative, this area of your itinerary will let you give your staycation a personal touch — and help your own home base surprise you.

 Have you ever planned a staycation?
 If so, how did it go?
-What did it teach you about yourself and the area you live in?
+What did it teach you about yourself and the area where you live?
 Sound off in the comments below!

 Header image by Christian Koch